 My policy has always been that every client gets their own clean and fresh set of linen for each treatment – that’s a base sheet, top sheet and pillowcases if used.

 I’ve installed hand sanitiser machines throughout the clinic including all the treatment rooms.
 I wash my hands and arms before entering the room and again sanitise my hands and forearms before starting your treatment.

-Current ScotGov guidance requires face coverings when inside retail establishments.
+Face coverings are required by law when inside retail establishments.
 Massage is classed as personal retail services, so face masks or coverings are mandatory for both you and me for the duration of your treatment.